mobizt/Firebase-ESP32/README.md

 * `firebaseData.blobData`

-Read the data which its type is not match the data type in database from above functions will return empty (string, object or array).
+Read the data which its type does not match the data type in the database from above functions will return empty (string, object or array).

 The data type of returning payload can be determined by `firebaseData.getDataType`.